EdenHazardan/SFC/README.md

 ```

 ## Training
-CGFC contains three training phases.
+SFC contains three training phases.
 The first is to train a FlowNet in source domain.
 Here we choose to train Accel source-only, which can indirectly train a flownet.
-The second is to train SFN in source domain.
-Finally, we use the well-trained SFN and FlowNet to train CGFC from scratch.
+The second is to train SFM in source domain.
+Finally, we use the well-trained SFM and FlowNet to train SFC from scratch.

 ### FlowNet pretrained
 ```
 # Firstly, we need to train segmentation models source-only in Accel stage one.

 # train update baseline model
-cd ./CGFC/exp/FlowNet_pretrain/stage_one/script/
+cd ./SFC/exp/FlowNet_pretrain/stage_one/script/
 bash update.sh
 # train reference baseline model
 bash reference.sh
-# the checkpoints in Accel stage one would be saved in ./CGFC/save_results/FlowNet_pretrain/stage_one/
+# the checkpoints in Accel stage one would be saved in ./SFC/save_results/FlowNet_pretrain/stage_one/

 # Then, we use the stage one model to train Accel source-only in stage two
-cd ./CGFC/exp/FlowNet_pretrain/stage_two/script/
+cd ./SFC/exp/FlowNet_pretrain/stage_two/script/
 bash train.sh
-# the well-trained FlowNet checkpoint would be saved in ./CGFC/save_results/FlowNet_pretrain/stage_two/
+# the well-trained FlowNet checkpoint would be saved in ./SFC/save_results/FlowNet_pretrain/stage_two/
 ```

-### SFN pretrained
+### SFM pretrained
 ```
-cd ./CGFC/exp/SFN/script/
+cd ./SFC/exp/SFM/script/
 bash train.sh
-# the well-trained SFN checkpoint would be saved in ./CGFC/save_results/SFN/
+# the well-trained SFM checkpoint would be saved in ./SFC/save_results/SFM/
 ```

-### CGFC training
+### SFC training
 ```
-# Firstly, we need to train segmentation models with CGFC in Accel stage one.
+# Firstly, we need to train segmentation models with SFC in Accel stage one.

 # train update baseline model
-cd ./CGFC/exp/CGFC/stage_one/script/
+cd ./SFC/exp/SFC/stage_one/script/
 bash update.sh
 # train reference baseline model
 bash reference.sh
-# the checkpoints in Accel stage one would be saved in ./CGFC/save_results/CGFC/stage_one/
+# the checkpoints in Accel stage one would be saved in ./SFC/save_results/SFC/stage_one/

-# Then, we use the stage one model to train Accel with CGFC in stage two
+# Then, we use the stage one model to train Accel with SFC in stage two
-cd ./CGFC/exp/CGFC/stage_two/script/
+cd ./SFC/exp/SFC/stage_two/script/
 bash train.sh
 ```